 Want to add money to your account whenever you like

 Notice savings accounts

 Instead of allowing instant access to your funds, a notice savings account requires you to give advance notice before taking your money out.
 This means that you need to submit a request for withdrawal.
 Depending on your bank, you can do this online or you may need to mail a signed request form to your bank.
-Otherwise, you may need to pay a penalty charge for early withdrawal.
+With some providers you won't be able to withdraw before your notice period is complete.
+Others will let you withdraw early, but only if you pay a penalty charge.
 The withdrawal notice period varies depending on the bank and can range from anywhere between 7 days to 120 days.

 Notice accounts usually require a higher minimum opening deposit, often from £1,000 but they tend to offer higher interest rates than easy access accounts.
 You can also expect that the longer the notice period, the higher the interest rate.
 Note that these rates tend to be variable.

 A notice savings account might be a good choice if you:

 Want to save up for a goal with a specific time frame, such as paying for a house deposit or a wedding